-Your choice in splashback is not to be taken lightly as it has the power to change the look of your entire kitchen.
+Your choice of splashback is not to be taken lightly, as it has the power to change the look of your entire kitchen.
 In fact, you don’t even have to renovate the entire kitchen.
-If you have an existing kitchen, you can simply change your splashback and your kitchen will look significantly different.
-And, it seems as though many other Australians have done just that.
+If you have an existing kitchen, you can simply change your splashback, and your kitchen will look significantly different.
+And it seems as though many other Australians have done just that.

 According to Houzz’s 2017 Kitchen Trends Study, splashbacks were found to be the third most frequently updated kitchen component (88%) after cabinets (90%) and benchtops (94%).

 As a supplier of kitchen splashbacks in Perth, today I’ll help you choose the perfect splashback for your kitchen.
-Continue reading this share with you 4 tips for choosing splashbacks for your new kitchen or kitchen renovation.
-You can thank me by choosing to buy your splashback from us at Ross’s Discount Home Centre.
+Continue reading this as I share with you four tips for choosing splashbacks for your new kitchen or kitchen renovation.
+You can thank me by buying your splashback from us at Ross’s Discount Home Centre!

 1. Choose a splashback that complements your benchtop

 A kitchen splashback should always complement your benchtop.
 This is the best approach to take when choosing a splashback, as it will narrow down your choices.